HomeTrue North Blog

 4. It’s a foodie paradise

-Montreal, which has more restaurants than any other metropolis in North America, is the perfect destination for foodies on the move.
-The city provides a variety of food-related events throughout the year, including Burger Week, MTL à Table, and La Fête des Restos, all of which celebrate the expertise of local chefs.
-In addition to being a part of the culinary scene, food trucks provide a range of great quick and regional foods.
+Montreal, which has the highest number of restaurants per capita in North America (according to some statistics), is the perfect destination for foodies.
+The city provides a variety of food-related events throughout the year.
+Burger Week, MTL à Table, and La Fête des Restos all celebrate the expertise of local chefs.
+Food trucks provide a range of quick eats and regional foods.

-When you're in the city, you must taste the following foods: poutine, a smoked meat sandwich, and a bagel made in the Montreal way.
+When you're in the city, make sure you try a smoked meat sandwich, poutine, and a bagel made the Montreal way.

 People take small slices of bread and meat from a tasting board